Manganese: Occurrence

-Manganese comprises about 1000 ppm (0.1%) of the Earth's crust, the 12th most abundant of the crust's elements.
+Manganese comprises about 1000 ppm (0.1%) of the Earth's crust and is the 12th most abundant element.
 Soil contains 7–9000 ppm of manganese with an average of 440 ppm.
 The atmosphere contains 0.01 μg/m3.
 Manganese occurs principally as pyrolusite (MnO2), braunite (Mn2+Mn3+6)SiO12), psilomelane (Ba,H2O)2Mn5O10, and to a lesser extent as rhodochrosite (MnCO3).

 The most important manganese ore is pyrolusite (MnO2).
 Other economically important manganese ores usually show a close spatial relation to the iron ores, such as sphalerite.
 Land-based resources are large but irregularly distributed.
 About 80% of the known world manganese resources are in South Africa; other important manganese deposits are in Ukraine, Australia, India, China, Gabon and Brazil.
-According to 1978 estimate, the ocean floor has 500 billion tons of manganese nodules.
-Attempts to find economically viable methods of harvesting manganese nodules were abandoned in the 1970s.

-In South Africa, most identified deposits are located near Hotazel in the Northern Cape Province, with a 2011 estimate of 15 billion tons.
+Manganese is mainly mined in South Africa, Australia, China, Gabon, Brazil, India, Kazakhstan, Ghana, Ukraine and Malaysia.
+In South Africa, most identified deposits are located near Hotazel in the Northern Cape Province, (Kalahari manganese fields), with a 2011 estimate of 15 billion tons.
 In 2011 South Africa produced 3.4 million tons, topping all other nations.

-Manganese is mainly mined in South Africa, Australia, China, Gabon, Brazil, India, Kazakhstan, Ghana, Ukraine and Malaysia.